drewrwilson/scrape-vegan-outreach-data/README.md

 # Ideas
 ## Ideas for possible improvements
 * Make an API for this data
-  * But build an API directly from the actual  DB as opposed to using scraping to build an API
+  * But build an API directly from the actual  DB as opposed to scraping to build an API
 * Make some tests to make sure the data coming out is accurate and formatted properly.
  * Maybe a CSV linter
 * Schedule regular scraping